-There is no perfect service order.
-But I do believe that the perfect order does exist—it’s just a case-by-case basis.
-Sure there are similarities in the order in which our ministry does things, but we like to see every program like it is its own monster.
-We first write out every element that we want to include in the service, and then we put it together.
-Our average service contains these elements: a message, a funny video, an announcement video, an opening song, one-minute meet and greet, worship songs, a game and a welcome/announcements.
+First, we write out every element we want to include in the service.
+Then we put everything together.
+Our average service contains these elements: a message, a funny video, an announcement video, an opening song, one-minute meet and greet, worship songs, a game and a welcome with announcements.

-This is the order that we would most likely put it in:
+This is the order we most likely use for a youth-based worship service:

-• Opening Song (cover of a popular song or song that relates to the message)
+• Opening Song (cover of a popular song or a song that relates to the message)

-• Funny Video (either one we made or one we ripped from YouTube)
+• Funny Video (either one we made or one we found on YouTube)

-• Welcome/Announcements (two to three announcements max/sometimes done through video)
+• Welcome/Announcements (two to three announcements max, sometimes done via video)

 • Announcement Video